backdrop-contrib/mailchimp/modules/mailchimp_automations/README.txt

 1. Define which entity types you want to show campaign activity for at /admin/config/services/mailchimp/automations.
-  * Select a Drupal entity type.
+  * Select a Backdrop entity type.
   * Select a bundle.
   * Select the email entity property.
   * Select the appropriate MailChimp List